spiral/docs/http/middleware.md

 ```

 ## Non-Direct Scope Configuration
-You can use already exists requets scope to carry user values.
+You can use already exists requests scope to carry user values.
 Create bootloader providing access method for the context specific value:

 ```php
 use Psr\Http\Message\ResponseInterface;